simongregersen/thyultra/content.en/_index.md

 ![banner](/images/banner3.jpg)

-**Cold Hawaii Ultra** is the dream of the ultimate Danish trail running experience through some of Denmark's wildest and most astonishing nature.
+**Cold Hawaii Ultra** is the dream of the ultimate trail running experience through some of Denmark's wildest and most astonishing nature.
 The race takes place on

 &nbsp;&nbsp;&nbsp;&nbsp; **18 - 19 September, 2026**